tea2x/quantum-purse/README.md

 1. As of 2025, quantum resistance is still experimental.
 Use this software at your own risk.
 2. Back up your seed phrases-loss means loss of funds
 3. Quantum Purse does NOT store your passwords.
 Passwords are used only temporarily to encrypt and decrypt your secret data.
-4. IndexedDB stores only public data (e.g., SPHINCS+ public keys) and encrypted secret data.
+4. IndexedDB stores only public data and encrypted secret data.
 Your SPHINCS+ private keys remain protected.
 5. Forgot your password?
 Recover access by importing your seed phrase and setting a new password instantly.
 6. Need help?
 Report issues on GitHub or contact us on Telegram: @quantumpurse.